Introducing the Apple Tree Gardens

 Apple Tree Blossom

+The Apple Tree Gardens are a collection of garden areas directly behind the house.
 The first garden in this area, the Apple Tree Border, was created back in the 1990s.
-It seemed natural to start with the old orchard fruit trees and dig madly, if thoughtfully, around them.
+I started digging around a row of fruit trees.
 Alas, the plum and the apricot missed out on the naming rights.

-Initially I filled this garden with smaller plants : mainly Ligularias, Bowles Golden Grass, variegated white Honesty and blue Hostas.
-Moonlight roses climbed through the fruit trees, and large clumps of spring daffodils filled the spaces underneath.
-Over the years the originals were moved out and more shrubs appeared - rhododendrons, a beautiful Miscanthus Zebrinus (Zebra grass), the rose Fruhlinsgold, two small-flowered pink Camellias, and the interesting perennial Macleya.
+Initially I filled this garden with small perennials like Ligularias, Bowles Golden Grass, variegated white Honesty and blue Hostas.
+I planted Moonlight roses and a Banksia lutea to climb through the fruit trees.
+Clumps of spring daffodils filled the spaces underneath.
+Then more shrubs appeared - rhododendrons, a beautiful Miscanthus Zebrinus (Zebra grass), the rose Fruhlinsgold, two small-flowered pink Camellias, and the interesting perennial Macleya.
 I introduced Aconites (which have self-seeded delightfully) for the bees in autumn, plus cutting grown Hydrangeas and Acanthus (a wonderful foliage perennial, but a bit of a nuisance).

 Apple Tree Garden Border - 2010